 While Alabama probate laws apply statewide, each county probate court operates a little differently.
 Filing procedures, timelines, and documentation requirements can vary depending on where the estate is being administered.
 Our probate attorneys in Alabama guide families and executors through the probate process with clear, practical support at every stage.

 - Foley: Visit our Foley Office at 218 North Alston Street, Foley, AL 36535.
-We work with families throughout Baldwin County who need help navigating probate filings, creditor notices, and estate administration.
+Our last will and testament attorneys in Foley, AL, work with families throughout Baldwin County who need help navigating probate filings, creditor notices, and estate administration.

 - Mobile: Our Mobile attorneys are located at 6001 Airport Boulevard, Suite 200A, Mobile, AL 36608.
 We assist clients across Mobile and the Gulf Coast with the Mobile County Probate Court and help ensure filings are handled correctly and on time.